sb-ncbr/overprot/README.md

 # OverProt

-The OverProt Suite consists of:
+The OverProt suite consists of:

-- OverProt
+- **OverProt Core** - constructs the secondary structure consensus
-- OverProt Viewer
+- **OverProt Viewer** - visualizes the consensus
-- OverProt Server
+- **OverProt Server** - presents the results on the web and allows user-defined computations

-See their individual README.md files for more information.
+See their individual `README.md` files for more information (`OverProtCore/README.md`, `OverProtViewer/README.md`, `OverProtServer/README.md`)